 a search to find balance among dog, man, and wild.

-Gun Dog Yoga is a search for balance among man, dog, and wild.
-It’s training with intention, both self and dog, mind and matter, and hunting with respect for the cherished wild places and wild things.
-It’s a reminder that mastery of the craft begins with mastery of the self, and that every field, every point, every flush, and every shot is part of the same quiet pursuit: to live in rhythm with the world as God created it.
+Gun Dog Yoga is a pursuit of equilibrium among man, dog, and wild.
+It is training with intention and hunting with respect for the cherished wild places and wild things.
+It’s a reminder that mastery of the craft begins with mastery of the self, and that every point, every flush, and every shot is part of the same quiet pursuit: to live in rhythm with the world as God created it.

 Between Points